 - 3 tablespoons all-purpose flour

-- 2 tablespoons diced apples (reserved from above)
+- 1 and 1/2 tablespoons diced apples - reserved from above

-- In a small mixing bowl, add the flour, butter, both sugars, and pumpkin pie spice.
-'Cut' the butter into the flour using a pastry cutter, your fingers, or two forks – until you have small pea-sized pieces of butter.
-Stir in the 2 tablespoons of diced apples.
-Set aside.
+- In a small mixing bowl, add the flour, butter, both sugars, salt, and ground cinnamon.
+'Cut' the butter into the flour using a fork or your fingers, until you have small pea size pieces of streusel.
+Stir in the reserved diced apples.
+Tip – With this amount of streusel, it is easier to use your fingers to mix the streusel.

-- In a medium mixing bowl add the oil and both sugars.
-Mix until combined.
-Next add the pumpkin, egg, and vanilla extract.
-Mix until combined and smooth.
+- In a medium mixing bowl add the sour cream, pumpkin, juice (or water), both sugars, egg yolk, and vanilla extract.
+Mix (with a fork) until combined and smooth.
+Stir in the remaining apple cubes.

 - Evenly scoop the batter into the prepared muffin liners.
-Top each muffin with equal portions of the crumb topping.
+Top each muffin with equal portions of the streusel topping.
+Tip – Using a cookie scoop to equally portion the batter into the muffin cups makes it much easier!

-- Bake at 425F degrees for 6 minutes.
+- Bake at 425F degrees for 5 minutes.
 The quick time at high heat makes the muffin tops puff up.
-Then reduce the heat to 350F degrees and bake for an additional 12-14 minutes, or until a toothpick inserted in the middle comes out mostly clean.
+Then reduce the heat to 350F degrees and bake for an additional 10 to 11 minutes, or until a toothpick inserted in the middle comes out mostly clean.

 - Cool the muffins in the pan set on a wire cooling rack for 10 minutes, then transfer the muffins to the wire rack to cool completely.
 Enjoy!